 Map | Download | Other hikers | Thanks

-There is not a single trail across the Carpathians at some parts the main ridge is obvious (Făgăraș) while in other sections a hiker can choose from different mountain ranges.
+There is not a single trail across the Carpathians; in some parts, the main ridge is obvious (Făgăraș), while in other sections, a hiker can choose from several different mountain ranges.

-While planning my trails in the Carpatians I try to avoid civilization as much as possible and stick to mountain ranges.
-The trails are walked-thru, not planned on a screen, that is why the datasets are a bit larger than the computer-generated ones.
+When planning my routes in the Carpathians, I try to avoid civilization as much as possible and stick to the mountain ranges.
+These trails are walked-thru, not planned on a screen, that is why the datasets are a bit larger than the computer-generated ones.

-The 2019 thru-hike started at Pálava – the westernmost point of the range, where Carpathians collide with much older Hercynian platform.
-Through Slovakia I followed footsteps of Svetozár Krno, Ľuboš Calpaš and Pavel Mach who traversed the Arc in 1984.
-Unlike most other hikers, I did not finish in Orșova, but reached the Danube in Coronini walking extra 100 km to the west.
-As there are Czech settlements in the area, it made the magic of hearing my mother tongue at both ends of the Carpathian journey.
+The 2019 thru-hike started at Pálava – the westernmost point of the range, where the Carpathians collide with the much older Hercynian platform.
+Through Slovakia, I followed in the footsteps of Svetozár Krno, Ľuboš Calpaš and Pavel Mach, who traversed the arc in 1984.
+Unlike most other hikers, I did not finish in Orșova, but reached the Danube in Coronini, walking extra 100 km to the west.
+Since there are Czech settlements in that area, I experienced the magic of hearing my mother tongue at both ends of my Carpathian journey.

 Map of the thru-hikes